irena-flextool/flextool/docs/reference.md

 Finally, the retirements work similar to investments using the same `discount_rate` and `interest_rate` parameters but with `salvage_value` as the benefit from retiring the unit.

-### Relationship of a unit to a node and determination of the type of relationship
+### Entities between units and nodes

 - If the unit’s outputs are flowing into the node, the node acts as output for the unit.
 - If the unit’s inputs are flowing out of the node (into the unit), the node acts as input for the unit.
 - Not all units necessary have both an input and an output node.
 E.g. VRE generators have only output nodes and their generation is driven by profiles

-### Properties of unit--inputNode and unit--outputNode relationships
+### Properties of unit--inputNode and unit--outputNode entities

 - `is_non_synchronous` - Chooses whether the unit is synchronously connected to this node.
 - `coefficient` - [factor] Coefficient to scale the output from a unit to a particular node or the input from a node.
 Can be used e.g. to change unit of measurement or to remove the flow by using zero as the coefficient (the flow variable can still be used in user constraints).